Tutorial Gateway

 GO

-SQL Create Table Example 4
+SQL Create Table With IDENTITY Column Example 4

-SQL Create Table with Primary Key
+SQL Create Table Primary Key

-As you can see from the below code snippet, we just added the PRIMARY KEY word to the Customer key.
-This will create a primary key on Customer key column.
+How to create a Table with a Primary Key column.
+We just added the PRIMARY KEY word to the Customer key.
+This will create a primary key on the Customer key column.

 CREATE TABLE [Customer111]